dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3084: Governments should prioritize rights over personal regulation.
+### T3084: The government should protect rights and freedoms, not intrude on personal lives.

 |Support|
 |---|